rmullin7286/advent-of-code-2024/docs/Haskell.md

 basicAnswer reader compute = reader >>= printT . compute
 ```

-sequences to `IO` operations.
+sequences two `IO` operations.
 First, it uses `reader` to read in user input, and then passes the result to the second
 action, which first runs `compute` on the input, and then prints the output of `compute` to the terminal.

 Now let's look at the actual answer itself.